Everything You Need to Know About An Arctic Cruise

 Canada is the world’s second largest country (by land mass) with huge islands sitting north of the Arctic Circle — especially Baffin Island.
 Here, Isabella Bay shelters narwhals and bowhead whales.
 Monumental Island rewards visitors with views of polar bear dens and fjords in the north, lined with slick walls of granite towering thousands of feet.

 Indigenous communities are also a feature of cruises to Arctic Canada, and the territory of Nunavut – one-fifth of Canada’s land mass – is home to about 40,000 people.
 A few itineraries will transit the Northwest Passage in late summer reaching tiny, fascinating communities on the way to Alaska.

 As remote places go, the Arctic is relatively accessible and comfortable.
-Scheduled or charter flights take guests from major airports to embarkation outposts in Norway, Svalbard, Greenland, northern Canada and Iceland.
+Scheduled or charter flights (Silversea is offering charter flights for 2023 and 2024) take guests from major airports to embarkation outposts in Norway, Svalbard, Greenland, northern Canada and Iceland.

 Although land-based explorations are offered in many places, Silversea’s luxury expedition ships can get farther afield, offer greater comfort and provide such amenities as fine dining, spacious accommodations (all cabins are suites on Silversea) and first-rate service.

 Arctic sailings are generally smoother than those at the South Pole.
 Travelers who want a polar experience without having to cross the sometimes tempestuous Drake Passage, which connects the Atlantic and Pacific oceans in South America and its path to Antarctica, can find it the Arctic.
 The newest ships – including the new-to-Silversea Silver Endeavour – are equipped with state-of-the-art stabilizers, making the voyage so fluid you might not realize you’re at sea.

 Will the Arctic be crowded?